 Series

-For the teams to go racing, they need a group to organize tracks, broadcasting, and more.
-The series then generally rely on local promoters to grow the sport while selling tickets to fans.
-This successfully managed event then becomes the showcase for the drivers to perform, develop a following and provide significant exposure for their sponsors.
+For the teams to go racing, they need a group to organize tracks, broadcasts, and more.
+The series then generally relies on local promoters to grow the sport while selling tickets to fans.
+This successfully managed event becomes the showcase for the drivers to perform, develop a following and provide significant exposure for their sponsors.

 Delivering Sustainable Value